darron/blog/_posts/2014-06-13-authn-dbd-mysql-ubuntu-trusty.md

 ) ENGINE=MyISAM DEFAULT CHARSET=latin1;
 ```

-Insert a user and password into the table.

-Then `service apache2 restart` and you're ready to go.
+Insert a user and password into the table, then `service apache2 restart` and you're ready to go.

-Hopefully this helps - I know I was pretty frustrated this afternoon with all the mis-information I found online.
+Hopefully this helps - I know I was pretty frustrated this afternoon with all the misinformation I found online.